Digital twin vs digital shadow vs digital model: key differences explained

 • Predictive maintenance based on real data

-📖 Definition: Definition: A digital twin is a real-time digital replica of a physical system that continuously exchanges data with the real system in a bidirectional way.
-This connection allows monitoring of the functioning of the plant, simulating operational scenarios and optimizing production processes.
-Unlike the digital shadow, it not only receives data, but can also influence and optimize the physical system through advanced simulations, predictive analyses and automation.
+A digital twin is a real-time digital replica of a physical system that continuously exchanges data with its real counterpart.
+This bidirectional connection enables monitoring, simulation of operational scenarios and continuous optimization of production processes.

-Example: A pharmaceutical company can use a digital twin of its production line to automatically adapt machine speed based on demand, reducing downtime and improving overall efficiency.
+A pharmaceutical company uses a digital twin of its production line to adapt machine performance based on demand, improving efficiency and reducing downtime.

 | Feature | Digital Model | Digital Shadow | Digital Twin |